HackXIt/JiraTagger/README.md

 ![grafik](https://github.com/user-attachments/assets/298645fc-315d-4ba7-826d-6dc434829555)

-Most of the initial code was written by ChatGPT, I just made it work so that I can go on with my task.
+Most of the initial code was written by ChatGPT, I just made it work afterwards so that I can go on with my task.

-**This code does not follow any best-practices, the goal was to make it work quickly.**
+**This code does not follow any best-practices, the goal was to make it work quickly.
+I tried to keep it somewhat organized, but this was done in quite a rush and might contain a few quirks.**

 The application assumes the Firefox Browser for proper positioning, but adding another Browser Calls to the utility would be easy, I just had no need to do it.